konstantinosporo/app-library-benefit/README.md

 ## Step 8

 Pull Changes Locally after merging to update to the master branch: Run `git checkout master` and update running `git pull origin master`.

+## Added commands

+## Scenario where you forget to delete branch after Merge

+You can delete the online branch from the cli: Run `git push origin --delete branch/name`.